UoM-ResPlat-DevOps/SpartanBioinformatics/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Interactive Jobs
 * An interactive job, based on the resource requests made on the command  line, puts the user on to a compute node.
-This is typically done if they user wants to run a  large script (and shouldn't do it on the login node), or wants to test or debug a job.
-The  following command would launch one node with two processors for ten minutes.
-`sinteractive ­­--nodes=1 --­­ntasks-­per-­node=2 --­­time=0:10:0`
+This is typically done if they user wants to run a  large, intensive, script, or wants to test or debug a job. e.g., `sinteractive ­­--nodes=1 --­­ntasks-­per-­node=2 --­­time=0:10:0`
 * Example and instructions at `/usr/local/common/interact`
 -- *Slide End* --